muditchoudhary/DoctorAppBackend/API_STUCTURE.md

 # User

-- Post /user/register - register a new user
+- Post /user/register - register a new user (Done)
-- Get /user/login - check user in db and log in it
+- Get /user/login - check user in db and log in it (Done)
-- Post /user/appointment/new - create new appointment
+- Post /user/appointment/new - create new appointment (Done)
-- Get /user/prescription/:prescriptionId
+- Get /user/prescriptions - get all appointments prescriptions (Done)

 # Doctor